-The process involves a two-part fermentation and an extra day at the end to make it fizzy, but technically you can drink the kefir after the first stage, but the second fermentation is where things get tasty, as you add in seasonal fruits for flavour.
-The image shows a mixture of strawberries and red currants*, but I’ve tried everything from apples and pears to mangoes and oranges.
+The process involves a two-part fermentation and an extra day at the end to make it fizzy, but technically you can drink the kefir after the first or second stage if you like.
+The second fermentation is where things get tasty, as you add in seasonal fruits for flavour.
+The image shows a mixture of strawberries and red currants*, but I've tried everything from apples and pears to mangoes and oranges.
 Ginger is a great addition too, and apparently kefir loves it.

-I haven’t (yet) managed to get it as fizzy as the store-bought stuff but, once chilled, it’s still goddamn refreshing.
-And before you worry about the sugar involved in making it, there’s only residual sugar left in the resulting drink as the rest is gobbled up in the fermentation process.
+Before you worry about the sugar involved in this recipe, there are only residual amounts of the sweet stuff left in the resulting drink as most of it is gobbled up in the fermentation process.

 When cared for properly, the grains can be used indefinitely and will multiply.
 Mine breed like crazy and I've already given batches to a few friends along the way.
 I also keep a jar of extras in the fridge, which I add into smoothies (around a tablespoon per smoothie).

 *Full disclosure: the strawberry-and-red currant combo makes for a pretty picture but wasn't my favourite.
 Too much sweetness from the strawberries, not enough sourness from the currants.
 My instinct tells me if you're using thick-skinned fruits, mash or muddle them a little instead of adding them whole.
 I'll give it a try sometime to find out.